Review: Lenovo Smart Display gives Google Assistant a better home, but there’s room for improvement

 Another major feature that sets Smart Display apart from the Google Assistant experience in Home speakers, or basically any other form factor, is how much better it is to have Google as a cooking companion.

 Just ask for recipes and you’ll get a list of choices from Betty Crocker, Food Network, and other popular destinations on the web.
 Once you make a selection, you will be walked through the same list of prompts available with a Home speaker, but your list of ingredients and next steps are visually displayed on a screen.
 It is a lot easier to follow along and you can swipe the screen if you choose instead of having to say “Next ingredient” for step-by-step instructions.
-Repeating “OK Google, next ingredient” can be just fine when you say it a few times, but is obviously not the best choice when you have to say it a dozen times.
+Repeating “OK Google, next ingredient” can be just fine when you say it a few times but is obviously not the best choice when you have to say it a dozen times or more.

 Though this represents an important change to the Google Assistant cooking experience, there is a seminal flaw here when compared to chief competitor Alexa.
 By comparison, Alexa on Echo Show devices is able to play instructional video from Food Network and Allrecipes.

+By comparison, the Food Network Google Assistant voice app only gives you the lame option to email yourself a link to a recipe.

-Both Google and Amazon have flexed their cooking prowess muscles for more than a year.
+Both Google and Amazon have flexed their cooking prowess for more than a year.
 That’s because previous figures shared by Amazon found that more than 50 percent of all Echo speakers were used in the kitchen.

 YouTube can, of course, serve up plenty of instructional cooking videos, but the inability to give people instructional videos alongside step-by-step instructions seems like a critical miss.